cepharum/hitchy/docs-source/tutorials/hello-world.md

 ## Prerequisites

 Hitchy is implemented in Javascript and requires [Node.js](https://nodejs.org/) as a runtime.
-In addition it relies on a tool called [npm](https://www.npmjs.com/) which is used to access a vast amount of modules ready for use.
+In addition it relies on a tool called [npm](https://www.npmjs.com/) which is used to access a vast amount of packages ready for use.
 Hitchy is just one of those.
 This tool is included with Node.js.

 ## Create Project